MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-thumbnails.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Turns off the caching of thumbnails in hidden thumbs.db files.

 This policy setting allows you to configure File Explorer to cache thumbnails of items residing in network folders in hidden thumbs.db files.